nodecross/nodex-docs/source/unid_edge/index.md

 ### Fully Automated Provisioning

-By leveraging decentralized identity technology, UNiD EDGE enables fully automated provisioning.
+By leveraging decentralized identity technology, NodeX EDGE enables fully automated provisioning.

 In the typical provisioning flow, the provisioners manually generate key pairs and certificate signing requests (CSRs) and register CSRs to a certificate authority to get the device's public key certificates.
 Then, the provisioner manually injects private keys and certificates into devices.
 This manual operation comes at a high cost because you need to invest in physical security environments and employee background checks to reduce security risks in your manufacturing line.
 This key injection usually costs between $0.5 and $2.0 USD per device.

-UNiD EDGE enables devices to autonomously register the public key to the decentralized PKI.
-In UNiD flow, you don't need to trust any intermediaries; provisioners and intermediate CAs, it means you can completely eliminate the manual operation costs and vulnerabilities in your manufacturing line.
+NodeX EDGE enables devices to autonomously register the public key to the decentralized PKI.
+In NodeX flow, you don't need to trust any intermediaries; provisioners and intermediate CAs, it means you can completely eliminate the manual operation costs and vulnerabilities in your manufacturing line.

 :::{figure-md}